Featured Products

 Kate is completely independent and prides herself on being able to ‘think outside the box’.
 She always puts the horse first, hence her company motto ‘Tueri Et Protegere Equos’ (To serve and protect horses), which can be found in the iconic company logo.

-Along with side-saddle restorations and repairs to saddles, bridles and harness, Kate also goes beyond the equestrian sphere with restoration of antique luggage, customised belts and other commissions.
+Along with side-saddle restorations and repairs to saddles, bridles and harness, Kate also goes beyond the equestrian sphere with restoration of antique luggage, customised belts, dog-collars and leads, as well as other commissions such as the amazing creation of tack and saddle for a rocking horse.